devture/com.devture.ansible.role.playbook_runtime_messages/README.md

         devture_playbook_runtime_messages_list | default([])
         +
         [
-          "NOTE: This is a warning message which will be printed at the end of playbook execution" ]
+          "NOTE: This is a warning message to be printed at the end of playbook execution" ]
       }}
 ```